denesnori/Notes/Python/string-methods.md

 ## ```string.isalnum()```
 - built-in method
-- checks whether the string contains only alphanumeric chaaracters (a-z, A-Z, 0-9)
+- checks whether the string contains only alphanumeric characters (a-z, A-Z, 0-9)

 ## ```str.isalpha()```
 - checks if all the characters are alphabetical (a-zA-Z)